paragonsean/404StarLink/api/java-client/docs/ProjectsApi.md

     Oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ProjectsApi apiInstance = new ProjectsApi(defaultClient);
-    String projectId = "projectId_example"; // String | Required.
-The ID of the Google Cloud project that owns the agent pool.
+    String resource = "resource_example"; // String | REQUIRED: The resource for which the policy is being requested.
+See [Resource names](https://cloud.google.com/apis/design/resource_names) for the appropriate value for this field.
     String $xgafv = "1"; // String | V1 error format.
     String accessToken = "accessToken_example"; // String | OAuth access token.
     String alt = "json"; // String | Data format for response.